-During the previous year, the Company received warning letter from U.S. Food and Drug Administration ("USFDA") for its solid dosage formulations manufacturing facility located at Roorkee, India.
+In March 2019, the Company received warning letter from U.S. Food and Drug Administration ("USFDA") for its solid dosage formulations manufacturing facility located at Roorkee, India.
 As a result of this, USFDA may withhold approval of any new applications or supplements till the Company resolves the issues raised by the agency, however, the Company continues to manufacture and distribute existing products from its Roorkee facility.
+USFDA conducted subsequent inspections and issued observations.
 The Company has submitted comprehensive responses to the USFDA and has engaged with third party consultants to help in the remediation activities.
 The Company is taking all necessary steps to ensure further stringent controls at all its facilities.